alions7000/SEC-EDGAR-text/README.md

 XBRL filings.
 This package aims to make access to large volumes of text information easier and more consistent.

+https://github.com/datasets/edgar A nice introduction to the EDGAR database website.

 Professor Bill McDonald, with collaborators including Prof Tim Loughran has led much of the academic reserach into company filings' text data in recent years.
 He much shares the approach